 As always, our goal will be to craft a cohort in which all fellows will find valuable intellectual partnerships to support and spur their work.
 The ideal candidates are those who are willing to invest time and energy into building community with the other fellows in their cohort.

 Fellows-in-Residence will be expected to devote the majority of their time to their individual projects and to participate in regular work-in-progress seminars.
-In addition, Fellows are strongly encouraged to participate in the Center's programming, which includes public lectures, themed seminars and reading groups, conferences, workshops, and lunch discussions.
+In addition, Fellows are strongly encouraged to participate in—and contribute to—the Center's programming, which includes public lectures, themed seminars and reading groups, conferences, workshops, and lunch discussions.

 This Fellowship is intended to be residential.
 With the exception of travel to conferences and meetings, Fellows are expected to be in residence in the Boston area at least four working days per week during the term.

 For the last few years, the Center has offered the possibility of joint fellowship opportunities with several other Centers at Harvard.
 We continue to offer that possibility, with specific potential affiliations to be worked out on a case-by-case basis:

 - Berkman Klein Center for Internet and Society at Harvard University